 Coron is known for having some of the best dive sites in the world, and it’s easy to see why.
 With enticingly clear waters and vibrant sea life, scuba diving in Coron is one of the coolest things to do in Palawan.

 There are a variety of places and tours to choose from, but some of the most popular dive spots in Coron are the shipwreck dives.
 Submerged deep below the surface of the ocean are 12 well-preserved World War II boats, aircraft carriers, and planes.
 The biggest Japanese wrecks to dive are Akitsushima, Irako Maru, Kogyuo Maru, and Kyokuzan Maru.

 If you are interested in a more traditional diving experience, then Coron has something for you as well.
 Seven Islands Reef, Kalambuyan Reef, and Barracuda Lake are just a few spots teeming with bright corals and fish.

 Related Article: Siargao – The Philippines’ Best Kept Secret

 Whether you’re staying in Coron Town or simply visiting Coron for the day, don’t forget to visit the famous Kayangan Lake.
 As one of the most popular things to do in Palawan, this lake is said to have the cleanest and clearest water in the Philippines.
 Click here for all tours that visit Kayangan Lake.

-If you ever thought about getting a drone DO IT.
+If you ever thought about getting a drone, DO IT.
 The Palawan is the ideal place to fly and get amazing footage.
-If you aren’t sure which one to get check out my travel drone guide.
+If you aren’t sure which one to get, check out my travel drone guide.
 New to the market is the DJI Mavic Mini, which is a game-changer for only $399.